About the Enterprise Europe Network

 Supporting small business is a cornerstone of the EU's drive for growth and jobs.
 Because 99% of all EU companies are small and medium-sized enterprises (SMEs), accounting for 67% of jobs, what's good for SMEs is good for Europe's economy.

-We are co-financed through the Competitiveness and Innovation Framework Programme (CIP, 2007-13), an EU funding programme designed to make European companies more competitive.
+We are co-financed under “COSME” - an EU funding programme designed to encourage the competitiveness of European enterprises.
 Our services are tailored to SMEs but are also available to all other businesses, universities and research centres.

-Offering the combined services of these highly successful predecessors, and more, we are a true one-stop shop for small businesses.
-More than 3,000 experienced staff provide you with practical answers to specific questions in your language.
+We are a true one-stop shop for small businesses with around 3,000 experienced staff ready to provide you with practical answers to specific questions in your language.